apache/beam/website/ADD_CASE_STUDY.md

 Example:
 ```
   text: Lorem Ipsum is simply dummy text of the printing and typesetting industry.
-Lorem Ipsum has been the industry's standard dummy text ever since the 1500s. // recomendation to use no more than 215 symbols in the text
+Lorem Ipsum has been the industry's standard dummy text ever since the 1500s. // recommendation to use no more than 215 symbols in the text
   icon: icons/quote-icon.svg
   logoUrl: images/logos/powered-by/company_name.png
   linkUrl: case-studies/YOUR_CASE_STUDY_NAME/index.html